DipKumar0001/OS_Coursework/week4.md

 ## 2. Firewall Configuration

-The idea is "deny everything by default, then allow only what you need".
+The idea is "deny everything by default, then allow only SSH".

 ![Firewall Configuration](images/firewallcofig.png)